FabioYyc/AWS-CSA-2019-study-notes/Course/S3/README.md

 # CHAPTER 3 | S3 Object Storage and CDN

 ## S3
+### Read S3 FAQ before exams

 ### [What's S3](https://aws.amazon.com/s3/)

+* Safe place to store files
-* Object-based storage: you can save only object, you can't, for example, install an OS (In this case you need block-based storage).
+* Object-based storage: you can save only object (flat files, like jpg, txt etc.), you can't, for example, install an OS (In this case you need block-based storage).
 * Files can save from 0 Bytes to 5 TB.
 * No storage Limits.
 * Files are stored in Buckets (a folder in a cloud).
-* S3 is a universal namespace, the name must be unique globally.
+* S3 bucket is a universal namespace, the name must be unique globally.
 So you **cannot** have the same name as someone else.
 * Sample of an S3 URL: ```https://s3-eu-west-1.amazonaws.com/yourbucket```.
-* When you upload an object in S3 you get an HTTP 200 OK code back.
+* When you upload (Post) an object in S3 you get an HTTP 200 OK code back.

 ### Data Consistency for S3
+* Read after write consistency for PUTs: if a file is uploaded to S3, you can read it immeidately
+* Eventual consistency: if you uploaded a new version, you may read version 1 before overwriting or deletes propagated
 * It's consistent in reads after a write on new objects.
 * It's eventually consistent for overwriting and deletes (this means it can take some time to propagate)
 * S3 is spread across multiple AZ's